-The Department of Mathematics and Computer Science guides students in the completion of four different majors: mathematics education, applied mathematics, actuarial science and computer science.
-Currently, 43 students are following one of our major programs of study.
-The Department also serves elementary education students with mathematics concentrations.
+The Department of Mathematics guides students in the completion of three different majors: mathematics education, applied mathematics and actuarial science.
+Currently, 34 students are following one of our major programs of study.
+The Department also serves elementary education students with mathematics concentrations, currently 6.

 General Description.
-The Department of Mathematics and Computer Science includes the disciplines of mathematics, computer science, and statistics.
-The department offers a mathematic majors with options in Applied Mathematics, Mathematics- Secondary Teaching, and Actuarial Science.
+The Department of Mathematics includes the disciplines of mathematics and statistics.
+The department offers mathematic majors with options in Applied Mathematics, Mathematics- Secondary Teaching, and Actuarial Science.
 Additionally, a minor in Applied Mathematics is offered.
 Elementary Education majors may take a concentration in mathematics.
 The curriculum is structured to meet the overlapping needs of students who fall in one or more of the following categories: